eunsu-park/solar_data_preparing/README.md

-Solar data preparing for Deep Learning
+Solar data preparing using SunPy for GenEUV